|

 4/8/2026 | |

-I'm confused by this post, because the only breed you've mentioned here that uses the TWB genome is the Hircine norns, Winter Norns appear to be CFE.
-TWB/TCB creatures are the only ones that can feel environmental temperature, so the cold you're seeing here is coming from somewhere else.
+I'm confused by this post, because the only breed you've mentioned here that uses the TWB genome are the Hircine norns, Winter Norns appear to be CFE.
+TWB/TCB creatures are the only ones that can feel environmental temperature, so the cold you're seeing is coming from somewhere else.

 Hotness and coldness aren't really problems in themselves, they are drives that can indicate and compound problems.
-For TWB's, I'd recommend using the Heatlamp agent to check the temperature of rooms (between 4 and 6 is comfortable, either extreme can be dangerous) and the All in One Status Menu is a good way to check vitals.
+For TWBs, I'd recommend using the Heatlamp agent with heating switched off to check the temperature of rooms (between 4 and 6 is comfortable, extreme temperatures on either end can be dangerous) and the All in One Status Menu is a good way to check vitals.
 If no internal temperature is showing up on the left side, the creature you're looking at isn't TWB or TCB.

 Creator of the TWB/TCB genome base.